Euphrasiologist/Thesis/Appendices/appendices.md

 \newpage{}

 \blscape
-Table 9: Summary of trait values for many *Euphrasia* species and hybrids grown on a clover host.
+Table 9: Summary of trait values for many *Euphrasia* species and hybrids grown on a clover host (i.e. the species differences experiment).
 Values are means ±1 SE.
 Length measurements are in millimeters.
 Note: Date of first flower not recorded.

 Taxon|Corolla length|Height|Internode ratio|Julian days to flower|Lower floral leaf teeth|Nodes to flower|Number of branches
 |---|---|---|---|---|---|---|---|